nanograv/pint_pal/README.md

 $ git checkout -b psr/J1234+5678/{your_initials}
 ```

 3. Copy `configs/template.nb.yaml` to `configs/J1234+5678.nb.yaml` and fill in the basic parameters, in particular `.par` file (will probably be in `results/`) and `.tim` file(s) (will probably be in the most recent release under `/nanograv/releases/15y/toagen/releases/`).
 For now you may want to select *narrowband* `.tim` files (indicated by `.nb.tim` rather than `.wb.tim`) and ensure `toa-type` is set correctly in the `.yaml` file.
+If you are timing a pulsar that's been around for a while, check to see if ASP/GASP `.tim` files are available for your source in the latest release directory and ensure they're listed in the `.yaml` file if so; these were recently added.

 4. You may need to select which parameters to fit - at a minimum they should be ones that are in the `.par` file.
 For position, prefer `ELONG`/`ELAT` rather than `RAJ`/`DECJ` or `LAMBDA`/`BETA`; likewise the proper motion parameters `PMELONG`/`PMELAT`.
 More, NANOGrav policy is that all pulsars should be fit for at least `ELONG`, `ELAT`, `PMELONG`, `PMELAT`, `PX`, `F0`, `F1` in every pulsar.

-5. Check whether there are any ASP or GASP TOAs for your pulsar as follows.
-Look for files on the notebook server matching `/nanograv/releases/9y/asp/(psr)/*.tim` or `/nanograv/releases/9y/gasp/(psr)/*.tim` where `(psr)` is the pulsar name without the leading B or J.  If there are such files, then add to the `toas` block of the configuration `.yaml` file, including the full path name to each file (which overrides the `tim-directory` for these files)

-6. Copy the template notebook to the root directory (where you should probably work):
+5. Copy the template notebook to the root directory (where you should probably work):
 ```
 $ cp nb_templates/newmsp_notebook_v2.0.ipynb J1234+5678.ipynb
 ```

-7. Open the notebook, fill in your pulsar name, and try running it.
+6. Open the notebook, fill in your pulsar name, and try running it.
 Various things will go wrong.

 7. Fix all the things.
 (See below.)